 - 32. The following paragraphs set out the ESFA funding eligibility criteria for study programmes.
-Students only need to be eligible under any one point or subparagraph of the individual points or sub-paragraphs in paragraphs 38 to 40.
+Students only need to be eligible under any one point or sub-paragraph of the individual points or sub-paragraphs in paragraphs 38 to 40.
+All students eligible to start their study programme are eligible for the full duration of their study programme.
 Paragraphs 67 to 73 explain the main exceptions covering ineligible students for funding purposes. - 33.
 For funding purposes, institutions must establish a student's eligibility at the start of their programme.
 Institutions must seek advice from their funding body regarding any case where they are having difficulty assessing student eligibility. - 34.
 To be eligible for funding the student must have the legal right to be resident in the United Kingdom at the start of their study programme.
 A person subject to a Home Office deportation order will ordinarily be ineligible for funding until their situation has been resolved to the satisfaction of the Home Office. - 35.
 In determining student eligibility, institutions must also satisfy themselves that there is a reasonable likelihood that the student will be able to complete their study programme before seeking funding for the student.
 This should include the practicality of providing a place for a student who may be unable to complete their programme if they are likely to leave the country permanently during their study programme.
-For the purposes of this paragraph, institutions must assume that all European Economic Area (EEA) students resident in the UK before 1 January 2021 have the legal right to remain in the UK for the duration of their study programme.
+For the purposes of this paragraph, institutions must assume that all EEA students resident in the UK before 1 January 2022 have the legal right to remain in the UK for the duration of their study programme.
 Once a student is enrolled, the institution is expected to take all reasonable steps to ensure that the student can complete their programme. - 36.
 Students who are attending programmes of more than one term's duration, and are eligible for funding at the start of their programme, will usually be eligible for funding for the whole duration of their study programme as well as subsequent funded study programmes studied immediately end-on to their initial funded programme.
 This includes students studying consecutive study programmes with no break in studies other than normal holiday periods.
 Similarly, students who are not eligible for funding at the start of their study programme are very unlikely to become eligible for funding during the period of their study programme.